Collective is different: Information exchange and speed-accuracy trade-offs in self-organized patterning: Collective patterning model

 where $k^-$ is taken to be a fixed parameter, but $k^+$ is a function of the neighboring cells.
 Specifically, for cell $i$, we take

-where $A_{ij}$ is an adjacency matrix where $A_{ij}=1$ if cells $i$ and $j$ are neighbors at time $t$, and $A_{ij}=0$ otherwise.
+where $g(u)$ determines the strength at which a cell sends a signal to its neighbors, $A_{ij}$ is an adjacency matrix where $A_{ij}=1$ if cells $i$ and $j$ are neighbors at time $t$, and $A_{ij}=0$ otherwise.
 This form could be easily modified so that the value of the adjacency matrix depends on the area of contact between cells, or even an area of contact that changes with time, but for now we assume that all neighbors have equal and fixed contact areas.
 Finally, we assume that the states $u=0$ and $u=N$ are absorbing states, once a cell has entered those states it will not leave.
-Since cells can implement a crude threshold, these absorbing states model a level of Notch or Delta that trigger an irreversible change of fate ~\cite{Siggia2013, Bray2025}.
+Since cells can implement an effective threshold, these absorbing states model a level of Notch or Delta which triggers a fate commitment in that cell~\cite{Siggia2013, Bray2025}.

 With the model specified, we want to know if there exists some set of rates $\{f^{\pm},k^-,g\}$ under which a system of $M$ cells will coordinate to make a target pattern.
 Eventually all cells will reach an absorbing state, either $0$ or $N$, after which there are no cell state transitions, and we refer to this as a terminal state.
 We focus on a system of $M=3$ cells where every cell is in contact with every other cell, and the target pattern is one cell in the $N$ state and two cells in the $0$ state, Fig.~\ref{fig1}.
 This is the smallest network that exhibits decentralized symmetry breaking with each cell coordinating with multiple neighbors.